Kimberly Espinosa

 Where is your hometown?

-But, I’d also say my hometown is Veracruz, Mexico, where my parents are from, and Villa Hidalgo Yalalag Oaxaca, where my abuelito (grandpa) — my mother’s father — is from.
+I’d also say my hometown is Veracruz, Mexico, where my parents are from, and Villa Hidalgo Yalalag, Oaxaca, where my abuelito (grandpa) — my mother’s father — is from.
 A lot of paisanos (a person who shares one’s place of origin) — the people from our pueblo (hometown) — have migrated here.
 I’d say there’s a pretty large community of paisanos in Koreatown.
-It’s pretty nice because we see each other around often — pre-COVID, of course — and it’s like seeing family.
-I’m also really glad that I’ve been able to grow up in a community like Koreatown, close to relatives who are also paisanos, which lets me get to experience a little of what it’s like back home, even though I’ve never
+It’s nice because we saw each other around often pre-COVID, and it’s like seeing family.
+I’m also glad that I’ve been able to grow up in a community like Koreatown, close to relatives who are also paisanos, which lets me experience a little of what it’s like back home, even though I’ve never been there, or at least not yet.
+I like having them close since we get to carry on with the traditions from back home.

 How long have you lived in Koreatown?